Rules and Discipline

 Rules will be kept to a minimum as much as possible, but common courtesies are always expected.
 Common courtesies such as please, thank you, ladies first, and loving your neighbor are always applicable.
 Rules will be clearly stated and presented before the first day of class.

 To prevent any misunderstandings, the Modesty Policy (on the Forms page) must be agreed to by all parents, and also by any students over the age of 10.
+It is ultimately the responsibility of each parent (not Excelsior! leadership) to ensure that their children are in compliance with the Modesty Policy.
+Therefore, concerns about compliance with the Modesty Policy will be handled in accordance with the Conflict Stewardship Policy.

 Excelsior! understands that conflict is a natural occurrence of the human condition.
 We are committed to the prayer that Christ prayed for the Body in the Gospel of John: "Father, even as You and I are One, make them one."
 Excelsior! is committed to the principles for conflict resolution as laid out in Matthew 18:15-17, Galatians 6:1, and 1 Peter 1:4-8.
+When handled according to Scripture, we believe that conflict stewardship is an opportunity to bring glory to God and manifest His character.

 It is the responsibility of all Believers (and Co-op members) to refrain from gossip.
-Any problems, disputes, or hurt feelings should not be discussed with uninvolved parties.
-Instead, sincere attempts should be made with the conflict resolution volunteer (when necessary) to reconcile the situation, making every effort to live at peace with one another (Romans 12:18, Hebrews 12:14).
-If a fellow Co-op member tries to engage in a grumbling session, a good strategy is to simply refer them to the conflict resolution volunteer.
+Any problems, concerns, disputes, or hurt feelings should not be discussed with uninvolved parties.
+Instead, sincere attempts should be made with the conflict stewardship volunteer (when necessary) to reconcile the situation, making every effort to live at peace with one another (Romans 12:18, Hebrews 12:14).
+If a fellow Co-op member tries to engage in a grumbling session, a good strategy is to simply refer them to the conflict stewardship volunteer.

 A waiting list will be maintained if the Co-op is filled to capacity.
 If a family withdraws from Excelsior! and desires to return, they will be placed at the bottom of the waiting list.